-On Tuesday, November 14, 2017 at 1:00 PM Eastern, join Eric J. Conn and Lindsay A. DiSalvo of Conn Maciel Carey’s national OSHA Practice Group, for a complimentary webinar regarding “OSHA’s Fatality, Hospitalization & Amputation Reporting Rule.“
+On November 14, 2017, Eric J. Conn and Lindsay A. DiSalvo of Conn Maciel Carey’s national OSHA Practice Group presented a webinar regarding “OSHA’s Fatality, Hospitalization & Amputation Reporting Rule.“

 The rule has resulted in thousands more reports of incidents to OSHA than before.
 Now, three years into the new reporting scheme, we have learned a lot of lessons about what is being reported to OSHA, what non-mandatory reports are often made, and what OSHA is doing with all the new reported incidents.